 NYU Tandon School of Engineering and the Center for K12 STEM Education are working with educational, research, and funding partners to increase the number of highly qualified K-12 STEM teachers.
-NYU Tandon will be accepting applications for three NSF-funded K-12 STEM teacher training programs in the spring of 2017: DR K-12, ITEST, and RET.
-Please see the program websites for details and join our mailing list to be notified via email as soon as the applications are open.
+NYU Tandon is accepting applications for three NSF-funded K-12 STEM teacher training programs in the summer of 2017: DR K-12, ITEST, and RET.

 Engineering challenges spark curiosity, leading to problem solving, invention, and innovation.
 NYU Tandon and the Center draw K-12 teachers and their students into the world of engineering.
 We engage their fascination with robots and stimulate their interest with designing elements for smart cities or cyber security challenges.
 Hands-on projects that use professional tools of computer science, electronics, robotics, mechanical engineering, civil engineering, or programming allow the teaching and learning of STEM content outside of textbooks.
 To support teachers and administrators in their efforts to apply this in their schools, our curricula are standards-aligned and incorporate computer science, which is applied in nearly all engineering disciplines.